Mercedes-Benz loves to go big when it comes to technology and the all-new GLE is the perfect example.

 Right away the GLE is a good deal compared to the BMW X5 ($71,500 starting price) and Porsche Cayenne ($76,700).
 The GLE 350 is actually one of the most affordable mid-size luxury SUVs you can get, but part of the reason why is the 350’s four-cylinder turbo engine with 255 horsepower and 273 pound-feet of torque.

-Interested buyers probably noticed that the GLE is one of the few in the segment to offer a base turbocharged four-cylinder and wondered if it was enough in the power department.
-The XC90 has one and so does the Lexus RX and the Audi Q7.
-The 2020 GLE 350 feels faster than all three, and more agile as well.
+Interested buyers may be wondering if the base turbocharged four-cylinder is enough in the power department.
+The answer is yes and the 2020 GLE 350 feels faster than both, and more agile as well.

-It can’t compare to the GLE 450 or the base BMW X5 and its 3.0-litre six-cylinder turbo, but most buyers will feel that it’s more than enough.
+It can’t compare to the GLE 450 or the base BMW X5 and its 3.0-litre six-cylinder turbo, but most buyers will feel that there’s more than enough power.

 The 2020 Mercedes-Benz GLE 450 is a step up, however.
 With 362 horsepower and 369 pound-feet of torque coming from a 3.0-litre turbocharged six, the GLE 450 gets to 100 km/h in 5.7 seconds.
 It’s certainly fast, but it doesn’t feel as fast as the BMW X5 xDrive40i which I drove a few weeks ago.